Guild of One-Name Studies

 Data acquired to date:

+The primary goal is to challenge the currently held understanding that there are three different branches of Messervy originating in the Channel Islands (via Normandy?).
+AS a common ancestor cannot be proven through paper trails, Y-DNA may be the only option to prove or disprove.
 If you are a male direct line Messervy or you know a male direct line Messervy, please direct them to me or to the DNA page where testing can be arranged at reduced costs.

 Channel Islands Resources: